Beware of the Chemicals that Affect Your Hormones

 These dangers come in the products that we package our food in, the lotions we rub in our body and what we drink our water out of.
 It’s important to reduce our chemical burden so that our bodies, hormonal & endocrine systems can function properly without working in constant overtime to rid itself of these foreign substances.

-Below are the four most common chemicals you should watch for to
+Below are the four most common chemicals that affect hormones, that you should watch for.

 BPA found in plastic is an endocrine disrupting chemical that has been shown to mimic the female hormone estrogen.
 It’s so bad that some people have termed bottled water ‘estrogen water’.
 If you have to use plastic make sure it does not sit in the sun, which leaches even more BPA in your water.